 - 1. Optionally, enter a Name for your destination. - 2.
 Select Facebook Live from the Destination menu (if not already selected). - 3.
 Select an encoder from the Encoding menu. - 4.
-Choose the audio track to be used by selecting it from the Audio Track Selection menu.

-5. You can (optionally) click the Map button to open the Muti-Track Input Mapper.
-For each Channel, select (by checking the box) one or more inputs.
+Choose the audio track to be used by selecting it from the Audio Track Selection menu. - 5.
+You can (optionally) click the Map button to open the Muti-Track Input Mapper.
+For each Channel, select (by checking the box) one or more inputs. - 6.
+Click OK when finished.